Charlie St. Cloud: Production

 A bidding war for the film rights to the book by author Ben Sherwood broke out in April and May 2003, before the book was published, with three studios competing for the rights.
 Universal Studios and Marc Platt (Universal's president of production) prevailed, paying a reported [estimated] $500,000 to $1 million for the rights (with that figure rising above $1 million if the film is made).
 Ben Sherwood was guaranteed an executive producer credit on the film, and Universal Studios executive producer Donna Langley was assigned to the picture.
 Joe Johnston was initially chosen to direct.

 Drafts for the script were written by James Schamus and Lewis Colick, but the final script was written by Craig Pearce.
 By March 2009, Johnston had been replaced as director by Burr Steers, and Platt had named himself as producer.
 Steers helped polish the script.
 The first lead performer cast in the film was Zac Efron, who turned down the lead role in Paramount Pictures' remake of Footloose to star in this film.
 Pre-production had commenced by March 2009, with filming set to begin in July 2009.

 Training with Efron began in Vancouver, British Columbia, in July 2009, and started production in upstate New York July 2009 to October 5.
 Amanda Crew joined the film as Tess Carroll in July 2009, and shot her scenes the following September.
 A number of scenes in the film were shot in Gibsons, British Columbia, including a scene in the famous 'Beachcombers' restaurant.
-Portions of the film were filmed at a Deep Cove school, Seycove Secondary School, in North Vancouver, B. C. Kim Basinger agreed to play Louise St. Cloud (later Claire) in mid-August 2009.
+Portions of the film were filmed at a Deep Cove school, Seycove Secondary School, in North Vancouver, British Columbia.
+Kim Basinger agreed to play Louise St. Cloud (later Claire) in mid-August 2009.
 Chris Massoglia was signed in October 2009 to play a teenaged Sam St. Cloud, but never made it into the final film.
 Efron wrapped his scenes in late October 2009.

 Rolfe Kent wrote the score, with Tony Blondal orchestrating.
 It was recorded at Skywalker Sound, Marin County, California.
 Kelvin Humenny served as the art director for the film.